 - Unsure if you need detox, rehab, aftercare, or all 3?
 It's important to be clear on this.

 You could go for a detox-only programme, but run greater risk of future relapse if other supports are not in place.

 Rehab In The Right Place

 Thinking of treatment nearby?
 It's a natural response when feeling low.

 Detox can be found in many places, but a strong rehabilitation programme with excellent therapy can mean much greater progress in the long term.
-We're getting to the real questions here about standard of care delivered, instead of just the bare minimum.
+Researching the most appropriate option for you personally, can yield big long term results in your sobriety, later.